Get insider access

 5. Best Workstation For College

-For college students in more technical fields who need a high-performance laptop to run intensive applications, get the Apple MacBook Pro 14 (2024).
+For college students in more technical fields needing a high-performance laptop to run intensive applications, get the Apple MacBook Pro 14 (2024).
 This new M4 model's outer design remains unchanged from its M3 predecessor, though there are a few noteworthy internal upgrades, which we'll get into shortly.
 In short, this is still a premium workstation laptop with an exceptional all-aluminum build and a compact design.
-You get all the niceties of previous Apple-silicon MacBook Pros, like a sharp 120Hz Mini LED display, full-sounding speakers, a spacious keyboard, an easy-to-use haptic touchpad, and tons of ports for peripherals and external displays.
+You get all the niceties of previous Apple-silicon MacBook Pros, like a sharp 120Hz Mini LED display, well-balanced up-firing speakers, and tons of ports.
 The battery lasts easily through a full school day and takes less than two hours to charge to full.

 See our review